BitzillaKelepar/nlp-evaluator/README.md

 The code in this repository represents the result of the news-evaluator application project from the Udacity Front Ent Web
 Developer nanodegree.
-The task is to create an asynchronous web app that uses the MeaningCloud API and individual user input data to rate a website's content with Natural Language Processing (NLP) making a call to MeaningCloud's API.
-In this project, node.js, webpack loaders and plugins as well as Jest are used.
+The task is to build a web tool that allows users to run Natural Language Processing (NLP) on articles or blogs found on other websites.
+To run NLP, the MeaningCloud API is used.

 ## Setting up the application

-### Clone Git Repository
+### Clone git repository

-Open your terminal and move to the directory / folder where you want to store the files:
+Open the terminal and move to the directory where you want to store the files:

 ```
 cd <path to your project folder>